ORNL/cpp-proposals-pub/D1673/blas_interface.md

 underflow for vector 2-norms.
 We reviewed this wording and conclude that it is either a nonbinding quality of implementation (QoI) recommendation, or too vaguely stated to translate directly into C++ Standard wording.
-Thus, we removed the special overflow / underflow wording entirely.
+Thus, we removed our special overflow / underflow wording.
+However, the BLAS Standard clearly expresses the intent that implementations document their underflow and overflow guarantees for certain functions, like vector 2-norms.
+The C++ Standard requires documentation of "implementation-defined behavior."
+Therefore, we added language to our proposal that makes "any guarantees regarding overflow and underflow" of those certain functions "implementation-defined."

 Previous versions of this paper asked implementations to compute vector 2-norms "without undue overflow or underflow at intermediate